 Confessions of a Stay at Home Mom

-Confessions of a SAHM is my mom life.
+Confessions of a SAHM is my “mom life”

-Overview: I’m a born bread Jersey girl with a foul mouth and a deep affection for wine.
+In a very short summary.
+I’m a born bread Jersey girl with a foul mouth and a deep affection for wine.
 I live for a good selfie, have a collection of memes, and speak in hashtags. #Sarcasmislife Get ready for bad tv commentary, garbage website reviews, nap time updates, gaudy jewelry pictures, and life hacks.

 I’ve never seen myself as the “mom type” and honestly struggle with some of the nuances still.
 Pregnancy sure as f wasn’t my favorite.
 In fact, it was my seventh circle of hell.
 I didn’t immediately fall in love with my son, it took me some time but we’re definitely there now.
-I’m currently chugging away on year one, stay tuned for how that works out.
+I’m currently chugging away on year two, so stay tuned for how that works out.

-Stay at home sadness:
+Stay at home sadness

 Being an extrovert staying at home was and is hard.
 Beyond the difficult tasks of keeping yourself AND an additional human being alive, there is NO ONE around.
 Feeling alienated and without a rudder I got some post baby blues.
 Trust me, unless you’re lucky enough to have sahm friends you’re pretty much on your own.
 Everyone goes back to work, the visits slow down, and then it’s just you and the tiny stranger.
 This was the hardest part for me, I didn’t have “people”.
 A lot of the mom groups on Facebook were vicious full of judgement and drama.
 I am not about that life.

-That’s all for now.
 Stay tuned for more confessions of a stay at home mom.